-The Group currently uses the current exposure method for purpose of providing capital for counterparty exposures in accordance with the Banking (Capital) Rules.
+The Group currently adopted the Standardized Approach for Counterparty Credit Risk (SA-CCR) for purpose of providing capital for counterparty credit exposures in accordance with the Banking (Capital) Rules.
 Internally, the Group measures counterparty credit exposure using the marked-to-market exposure with appropriate add-on for future potential exposures.